• Skip to primary navigation

 tactus – the beat in the sense of the rhythmic pulse, not necessarily the conducting gesture; cf. ictus

-tonic accent – the emphasis of one or more notes by means of higher pitch; in addition to vowel quantity, classical Latin (at least in formal rhetoric) also had a tonic accent, which likewise disappeared in the Early Middle Ages
+tonic accent – the primary stressed syllable of a Latin word, often marked in liturgical books with an acute accent (´); historically, the emphasis of the accented syllable by means of one or more notes of higher pitch than the neighboring syllables of the same word; in addition to vowel quantity, classical Latin (at least in formal rhetoric) also had the latter kind of a tonic accent, which, like vowel quantity, disappeared in the Early Middle Ages; cf. agogic accent, dynamic accent

 torculus – a neumatic sign composed of a three notes, low-high-low